 These are generally luxury, pre-war buildings located on prime stretches of real estate along Park Avenue, Museum Mile, or Central Park West.
 In these buildings, you’ll not only find doormen but doormen dressed just like they do in the movies—in other words, wearing antiquated-looking uniforms with white gloves.

-These doormen will flag a cab for you in a downpour, open doors for you when you walk in or out of the building, and do anything else they can do, provided it is appropriate.
+These doormen will flag a cab for you in a downpour, open doors when you walk in or out of the building, and do anything else they can do, provided it is appropriate.
 But these aren’t the only doormen you’ll encounter in New York City.

 In fact, in most doorman buildings, the staff neither wear white gloves nor suits that look like they were purchased after someone wrapped production on a costume drama set in the 19th century.
 But don’t judge a book by its cover.